-Commitments to extend credit and standby letters of credit - The fair values of commitments to extend credit and standby letters of credit are based upon the difference between the current value of similar loans and the price at which the Bank has committed to make the loans (Level 3).
+Commitments to extend credit, standby letters of credit and Commercial letters of credit - The fair values of commitments to extend credit, standby letters of credit and Commercial letters of credit are based upon the difference between the current value of similar loans and the price at which the Bank has committed to make the loans (Level 3).

-Note 17 - Share-based Compensation
+Note 15 - Share-based Compensation

-At December 31, 2016, we had three incentive plans, the Year 2000 Stock Option Plan (the "2000 Plan"), the 2007 Equity Compensation Plan (the "2007 Plan") which replaced the 2000 Plan and the 2013 Equity Compensation Plan (the "2013 Plan" and with the 2000 Plan and 2007 Plan, the "Plans") which replaced the 2007 Plan.
+At December 31, 2017, we had three incentive plans, the Year 2000 Stock Option Plan (the "2000 Plan"), the 2007 Equity Compensation Plan (the "2007 Plan") which replaced the 2000 Plan and the 2013 Equity Compensation Plan (the "2013 Plan" and with the 2000 Plan and 2007 Plan, the "Plans") which replaced the 2007 Plan.

-The 2013 Plan provides awards of any options, stock appreciation right, restricted stock award, restricted stock unit award, share granted as a bonus or in lieu of another award, dividend equivalent, other stock-based award or performance award, together with any other right or interest to a participant under the plan.
+The 2013 Plan provides awards of any options, stock appreciation rights, restricted stock awards, restricted stock unit awards, share granted as a bonus or in lieu of another award, dividend equivalent, other stock-based award or performance award, together with any other right or interest to a participant under the plan.
 Plan participant includes executives and other employees, officers, directors, consultants and other persons who provide services to the Company or its related entities.
 Although no future stock options may be granted under the 2007 Plan and 2000 Plan, certain employees, directors and officers of Hanmi Financial and its subsidiaries still hold options to purchase Hanmi Financial common stock under the 2013 Plan.
 Under the 2013 Plan, we may grant equity incentive awards for up to 1,500,000 shares of common stock.
-As of December 31, 2016, 646,664 shares were still available for issuance under the 2013 Plan.
+As of December 31, 2017, 533,541 shares were still available for issuance under the 2013 Plan.

 The Company adopted Accounting Standards Update ("ASU") 2016-09, Compensation - Stock Compensation, during the three months ended March 31, 2016.
 Adoption of this ASU did not have a material impact on the Company's financial statements.
-As a result of adoption of this ASU, excess tax benefits related to the Company's share-based compensation were recognized as income tax expense in the consolidated statement of income in 2016.
+Excess tax benefits related to the Company's share-based compensation were recognized as income tax expense in the consolidated statement of income in 2017 and 2016.